panickal/rust-tryout/README.md

 Trying out rust sample programs.

 # Key points
-* strongly typed
+* strongly typed, can't assign from one type to another
-* statically typed
+* statically typed, checks type at compile-time
+* variables are immutable by default, have to explicitly use `mut` keyword to make them mutable
 * all memory accesses are checked
+* strict ownership management
 * array-bounds are checked
 * code organized as
     * functions : similar to c++ functions